effil/effil/README.md

 **output**: amount of messages in channel.

 ## Garbage collector
-Effil provides custom garbage collector for `effil.table` and `effil.channel` (and internal function representation).
+Effil provides custom garbage collector for `effil.table` and `effil.channel` (and functions with captured upvalues).
 It allows safe manage cyclic references for tables and channels in multiple threads.
 However it may cause extra memory usage. `effil.gc` provides a set of method configure effil garbage collector.
 But, usually you don't need to configure it.

 ### Garbage collection trigger
-Garbage collector perform it's work when effil creates new shared object (table, channel or internal function representation).
+Garbage collector perform it's work when effil creates new shared object (table, channel and functions with captured upvalues).
 Each iteration GC checks amount of objects.
 If amount of allocated objects becomes higher then specific threshold value GC starts garbage collecting.
 Threshold value is calculated as `previous_count * step`, where `previous_count` - amount of objects on previous iteration (**100** by default) and `step` is a numerical coefficient specified by user (**2.0** by default).

 For example: if GC `step` is `2.0` and amount of allocated objects is `120` (left after previous GC iteration) then GC will start to collect garbage when amount of allocated objects will be equal to`240`.